noudess/docs-main/Perl-Client-AccountID.md

 Retrieve a [client](client)'s account ID.
-An Account ID is wraps all characters together, and can be found in the database [Account](account).
+An Account ID is wraps all characters together, and can be found in the database [account](account).

 ### Example